cetz-package/cetz/manual.typ

   [Mark symbol.
 Any of `("x", "o", "square", "triangle", "|", "-")`])
 #def-arg("mark-size", "f?",
   [Size of mark symbol in canvas units])
-#def-arg("mark-style", "style?",
-  [Style used for drawing marks.
-Note that this inherits the plots style])
 #def-arg("style", "style",
   [Style used for drawing the graph])
 #def-arg("samples", "i",